 If you, as an applicant, have any concerns or questions about eligibility as a State of Maryland Employee, please contact the Training Director so she may confer with Human Resources to discuss your particular circumstances.

 COVID-19 SPECIAL PRECAUTIONS

-PLEASE NOTE- all State of Maryland employees are required to be vaccinated for the Covid-19 virus unless you have a valid medical or religious vaccine exemption.
-Those employees with valid and accepted exemptions must undergo weekly covid testing at the hospital.
+PLEASE NOTE- ALL State of Maryland employees are required to be vaccinated for the Covid-19 virus unless you have a valid medical or religious vaccine exemption.